How to Remove a Sink Stopper in 9 Easy Steps

 Photo: Grandbrothers / Adobe Stock

-A clogged or dirty sink stopper is usually a solid indication that the drain needs cleaning as well.
+A clogged or dirty sink stopper is a solid indication that the drain needs cleaning as well.
 Before reattaching the stopper, take the opportunity to clean the sink drain so you don’t find yourself removing the sink stopper again soon.
 Depending on the nature of the buildup, there are different methods for clearing a clogged drain and a few different products and tools you might consider using.

 Assuming you’re dealing with slow drainage instead of a major clog, start by running some hot water down the drain to dissolve and break down any lingering fats or oils.
 This is one trusty way to clear a clog without going to the store.
 Bring half a gallon of water to a boil, let it cool until it’s no longer boiling, and slowly pour it down the drain.
 Then, flush the drain with hot tap water for about five minutes.

 If there’s any hair buildup in the drain, use a drain snake or auger.
 You might also try flushing the buildup with a corrosive drain cleaning liquid.
 Ensure to follow the manufacturer’s instructions, and consider all the pros and cons of liquid drain cleaners before proceeding.
-For example, regardless of whether you have copper pipes versus PVC pipes, the chemicals in liquid drain cleaners can cause your pipes to corrode over time.
+For example, regardless of whether you have copper pipes or PVC pipes, the chemicals in liquid drain cleaners can cause your pipes to corrode over time.

 9. Reassemble the Removed Pieces